top of page

 Hinchliffe Construction crane 1930's.jpg

-Year Completed: 1932 ~ Location: Paterson, New Jersey, USA ~ Capacity: 10,000 seats
+Year Completed: 1932 ~ Location: Paterson, New Jersey, USA ~

 Italian-born Gaetano Federici (1880-1964) was nothing less than the "Master of Paterson" in the great Renaissance tradition he admired.
-Federici's career as Paterson's near-official sculptor began in 1905 with the Congressman James Stewart memorial before the County Courthouse on Hamilton St. Scores more Federicis dot the city, including formidable life-size bronzes of Mayors Nathan Barnert (1924) and Thomas McBride (1947) outside City Hall, and exquisite popular culture icons like the Dublin Spring Water-Boy (1931) on Oliver Street.
+Federici's career as Paterson's sculptor began in 1905 with the Congressman James Stewart memorial before the County Courthouse on Hamilton St. Scores more Federicis dot the city, including formidable life-size bronzes of Mayors Nathan Barnert (1924) and Thomas McBride (1947) outside City Hall, and exquisite popular culture icons like the Dublin Spring Water-Boy (1931) on Oliver Street.

 The stadium was designated a National Historic Landmark in March 2013.
 It became a Paterson Historic Landmark in May 2013.
 In December 2014, legislation passed in the United States Congress to include the stadium in the Great Falls National Landmark District.